graphsense/graphsense-tagpack-tool/README.md

 Please note that the last feature requires (installation of) a [Postgresql](https://www.postgresql.org/) database.

+# Quickstart

 ## Installation

     pip install git+https://github.com/graphsense/graphsense-tagpack-tool.git

+## Prepare a TagStore database

+Check out the options as described [below](#prerequisites-tagstore---postgresql-database).

+## Sync TagPack repositories

+Create a file containing the repositories you want to manage, one repository per line:

+    git@github.com:graphsense/graphsense-tagpacks.git feature/actor_support
+    # git@github.com:mycompany/graphsense-tagpacks-special.git master

+Then run

+    tagpack-tool sync -r ./tagpack-repos.config

+to populate the TagStore with Actors and TagPacks.

+Re-run the command to add newly added tagpack files from the repositories.

+Add the `--force` option to re-insert TagPacks.

+# Step-by-step overview

 ## Validate a TagPack <a name="validation"></a>